 Arrangements were in place to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
-A designated GP was the lead for safeguarding.
+There were separate GP leads for safeguarding adults and children.
 The GPs provided reports, attended safeguarding meetings and shared information with other agencies where necessary.
-There were regular meetings with the health visitor to discuss patients who were on child protection plans.
-The outcomes of discussions about specific patients were recorded in their electronic records.
-However the practice did not maintain a formal record of these meetings.
-The electronic patient record had a marker to alert staff to a child that was on a child protection plan, a similar system was in place to alert staff to those who were stepped down to a child in need plan.
+There were regular meetings with the health visitor to discuss patients who were on the child protection register.
+While follow up actions were recorded within individual patient records we found the practice did not have a diary system to remind them of such actions.
 Staff demonstrated they understood their responsibilities.
-For example we saw that staff had referred a concern about an older couple who lived in the community.
-Subsequently we saw that the practice had worked with the local authority and the community mental health services to agree a plan for their safety and wellbeing.
+For example we saw that staff had referred a concern about a child with suspected abuse to the local authority and Police.
+Subsequently we saw that the practice had contributed to a protection plan for the child concerned.
 Staff had received the appropriate level of safeguarding training for their role.
 GPs were trained to the appropriate level to manage child (level 3) and adult safeguarding.

 - A notice in the waiting and clinical rooms advised patients that chaperones were available if required.
-Staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
+Nurses who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
 Hand wash facilities, including soap dispensers were available throughout the practice.
 There were appropriate processes in place for the management of sharps (needles) and clinical waste.
-The nurse practitioner was the infection control clinical lead who liaised with the local infection prevention team to keep up to date with best practice.
+The practice nurse was the infection control clinical lead who liaised with the local infection prevention team to keep up to date with best practice.
 There was an infection control protocol in place and staff had received up to date training.
-The practice undertook annual infection control audits.
-We saw action had been taken following such audits.
+The practice undertook six monthly and annual infection control audits.
+We saw action had been taken following such audits. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
+Processes were in place for handling repeat prescriptions.
+There was a system for medication reviews which was carried out either six monthly or annually depending on review needs.
+The practice carried out regular medicines audits, with the support of the NHS Herts Valleys CCG medicines management team to ensure prescribing was in line with best practice guidelines for safe prescribing.
+For example, the practice had worked with the CCG in ensuring the prescribing of antibacterial medicines were line with current guidelines.